IRS Tax Audits & Litigation

 - Individual Income Tax Audits

-- Corporate, Partnership and LLC Tax Audits
+- Corporate, Partnership and LLC Audits

 - Payroll Tax and Trust Fund Audits